avoutsinas/Visualisations-of-finite-automata/README.md

 ## How to use the Application

-Keybinds:
+# Keybinds:
 1. State Creation: Shift-LMB"
 2. Toggle Final State: RMB"
 3. Transition Creation: Ctrl-LMB"
-   *Click a state while holding down Control"
+   - Click a state while holding down Control
-   Select a second state with LMB"
+   - Select a second state with LMB
-   Enter transition symbol"
+   - Enter transition symbol
-   Separate multiple symbols with commas
+   - Separate multiple symbols with commas
-   For the empty arrow use the symbol "$"*
+   - For the empty arrow use the symbol "$"
 4. Undo Action: Ctrl-Z

+# Tutorial: